Reading Time: 23 minutes

 digital PR funnel, share of voice

-Short version, and an update of my thinking as of August 2023:
+Short version, and an update of my thinking as of this year:

 • Digital PR is a niche term popular in the UK and Europe, only partially known in the U.S. at present.